Greg Weissert

 Gregory R. Weissert (born February 4, 1995) is an American professional baseball pitcher for the Boston Red Sox of Major League Baseball (MLB).
 He has previously played in MLB for the New York Yankees.
-The Yankees selected Weissert in the 18th round of the 2016 MLB Draft.
+The Yankees selected Weissert in the 18th round of the 2016 MLB draft.
 He made his MLB debut in 2022.

 Early life and amateur career

 Weissert grew up in Bay Shore, New York, and attended Bay Shore High School.
+He has Italian ancestry through his paternal grandmother, who emigrated to the United States from Calabria, but he was not raised in a traditionally Italian American household.
 He was an all-county selection in both baseball and volleyball.
 Weissert attended Fordham University, where he played college baseball for the Fordham Rams for three seasons.
 As a junior, he posted a 5–4 win–loss record with a 4.04 earned run average (ERA) and 82 strikeouts over 14 starts.
+In 2015, he played summer league baseball for the Thunder Bay Border Cats of the Northwoods League.

 Professional career

 New York Yankees

-The New York Yankees selected Weissert in the 18th round of the 2016 MLB Draft.
+The New York Yankees selected Weissert in the 18th round of the 2016 MLB draft.
 After signing with the team he was assigned to the Pulaski Yankees before earning a promotion to the Single–A Charleston RiverDogs.
 Weissert spent the 2017 season with the Low–A Staten Island Yankees.
 He returned to Charleston for the beginning of the 2018 season before earning a promotion to the Tampa Tarpons of the High–A Florida State League after striking out 50 batters with a 2.62 ERA over 34 1/3 innings pitched.